RakhithJK/OfficeDev-teams-toolkit-wiki/Develop-single-sign-on-experience-in-Teams.md

     manifestPath: "./aad.manifest.json"
     outputFilePath : ./build/aad.manifest.${{TEAMSFX_ENV}}.json
 ```
-> Note: Replace the value of "manifestPath" with the relative path of AAD app manifest template (`aad.manifest.json`) if you have modify the path of this file.
+> Note: Replace the value of "manifestPath" with the relative path of Microsoft Entra app manifest template (`aad.manifest.json`) if you have modify the path of this file.

 #### `file/createOrUpdateEnvironmentFile`
 Find `file/createOrUpdateEnvironmentFile` action in `teamsapp.local.yml` and add following env: